 Know your competitors in order to beat them.
 It’s just that simple.
 If you don’t know what your competitors are doing, how can you expect to be better than them?
 Your competitors are doing the same keyword research that you are, given that it is a fundamental part of digital marketing strategizing today.
-Therefore, instead of disregarding them as irrelevant, count them in as a valuable source of information.
+Therefore, instead of disregarding them as irrelevant, count them as a valuable sources of information.
 Competitive analysis does matter, especially when it comes to digital marketing solutions and tactics.

 So, if you want to avoid one of the more common keyword research mistakes, use the tools at your disposal to analyze your competitors.
 Look at the keywords they are appearing for and compare them to your own.
 With tools such as SEMrush, you can run cross-comparisons with multiple competitors and determine where there is room for improvement.

 You need to understand the reasoning behind the searches of your target audiences.
 In the past, we discussed the different types of site visitors based on user intent, where we explore the purposes behind online searches.
 The better acquainted you are with the intent of your potential customers, the better equipped you will be to target the keywords that they will use in searches.
 And once you have the right keywords, it’s a simple matter of optimizing your content to answer those queries.

 5. Not differentiating between singular and plural keywords

 The devil is in the details.
 One of the most common keyword research mistakes that companies come across is that one letter that makes the difference between singular and plural forms of a keyword.
 And no, they are not the same.
 Search engine algorithms see them as separate terms based on search volume.
 That means that you need to do the same.
 For example, searching for “digital marketing agency” will not give you the same results as “digital marketing agencies”.
 And you need to make sure to choose the right form.